 Getting to Étretat…

 Étretat is roughly two hours from Paris.
 There are different ways to get there by driving, bus and train.
-Driving is by far the easiest option as it gives you flexibility to explore other highlights of France’s Normandy region along the way including the Normandy Beaches and to sample the stellar cuisine.
+Driving is by far the easiest option as it gives you the flexibility to explore other highlights of France’s Normandy region along the way including the Normandy Beaches and to sample the stellar cuisine.

 If driving isn’t an option, then take a train from Paris or Rouen to the city of Le Havre.
 Because direct trains don’t go to Étretat, you’ll have to transfer to bus 24.
 For trains, purchase tickets from Voyages SNCF (UK & Europe) or RailEurope (USA).